Ackama

-Ackama is a genus of flowering plants in the family Cunoniaceae, native to Australia (New South Wales, Queensland) and north New Zealand.
-The genus was first described by Allan Cunningham in 1839.
+Ackama is a genus of flowering plants in the family Cunoniaceae, native to parts of Southeast Asia, Australia and New Zealand.
+It was first described by Allan Cunningham in 1839.

+Members of this genus are trees with imparipinnate leaves, paniculate inflorescences and capsular fruit.
+Some produce a useful timber.

+The native range of the genus includes the Philippines, Maluku, New Guiinea including the Bismarck Archipelago, the Solomon Islands, the Australian states of Queensland and New South Wales, and New Zealand.

 Species

-As of April 2021, Plants of the World Online accepted the following species:
+As of May 2026, Plants of the World Online accepted the following 10 species: